wan54/CappuccinoSpringDwr/README.markdown

         [dwrProxy setAction:@selector(someAction:)];
         [dwrProxy invokeWithMethod:DwrInterface.doSomething];

+DirectWebRemoting has one nice feature that is able to recognize your Cappuccino Object and accurately map it to your predefined Java Bean Class.
+As you may have guessed, yes, you're right, it is done by JSON.
+To utilize the feature, all you have to do is to create a handy Cappuccino class method that converts Cappuccino object into JSON e.g.:

+        + (id)JSONFromObject:(Person)p
+        {
+          var json = {};
+          json.personID = [p personID];
+          json.firstName = [p firstName];
+          json.lastName = [p lastName];
+          json.email = [p email];

+          return json;
+        }

 ## Example

 This repository contains an example app that demonstrates the integration of [Cappuccino](http://www.cappuccino.org) app with [Springframework](http://www.springframework.org) and [DWR](http://directwebremoting.org).